Bengal: 3 killed, 44 injured in IOC's Haldia refinery fire | Headlines

 - India

-Three persons were killed and 44 others suffered injuries in a fire that broke out in the Haldia Refinery of the Indian Oil Corporation in West Bengal's Purba Medinipur district on Tuesday afternoon, police said.
+Three persons were killed and 44 others suffered injuries in a fire that broke out in the Haldia Refinery of the Indian Oil Corporation in West Bengal's Purba Medinipur district on Tuesday, police said.

 The IOC in a statement said the incident occurred at a unit of the refinery during shutdown related works.